 With a low variable regular APR, the Barclaycard® Ring MasterCard® is best suited to anyone who occasionally uses a credit card to buy big ticket items and pay them off over a few months.
 For that, the Ring card is ideal.
 If you did the same with a rewards cards (which currently have average APRs around 16 percent), you would pay double the finance charges as you would on the Ring card.

 Let’s say you charge $2,500 to your card and plan to pay $250 each month until the balance is paid off.

-- With the Ring card, you would pay $96 in interest and clear the balance in 11 payments.
+- With the Ring card, at the current variable APR of 8.0 percent, you would pay $96 in interest and clear the balance in 11 payments.

 - A card with a 16 percent APR would still be paid off in 11 $250 payments, but you would have paid $201.25 in interest.
 Let’s assume you got 1 percent cash back on the $2,500 purchase.
 That’s a $25 cash rebate, making the net cost of financing the purchase $176.25 – still $80.20 more than the Ring card.